-7. Impact
+6. Impact

 The school Received £15,960 last academic year to support identified students.
 This funding is used to ensure that the Family Group is supported by two full time Teaching Assistants who provide consistent support from the group as they make their way through Year 7.
 These staff work alongside key staff who provide further intervention through other funding streams such as Pupil Premium funding to maximize progress for all.

-The impact of these interventions may be judged using two criteria.
-The first criteria is a basic monitoring of student progress using the established tracking formula (first quarter assessment point).
-The second criteria evaluates this data in terms of the impact of this specific intervention.
+The impact of these interventions may be judged through monitoring of student progress using the established tracking formula (first quarter assessment point) and the evaluation of this data in terms of the impact of this specific intervention.
+Points related to the effectiveness of the mini school structure and approach are considered here.